We are pleased to report that Generation Investment Management’s Group Tax Strategy for 2023 remains fundamentally unchanged from prior years.

 - The maintenance of open, positive and cooperative working relationships with HM Revenue and Customs (HMRC) and overseas tax authorities.

 Governance and management of tax risk

-The firm aims to keep tax affairs simple and focuses primarily on business outcomes with tax considerations a subordinate factor in decision making.
-While the Partners seek to structure their operations in an efficient manner having regard to prevailing taxation regimes, tax minimisation is not a key factor as we consider proper accounting for the tax payable on the Group’s profits as one of our key responsibilities.
+The firm aims to keep its tax affairs simple and focuses primarily on business outcomes, with tax considerations a subordinate factor in decision-making.
+While the partners may seek to structure their operations in an efficient manner having regard to prevailing taxation regimes, tax minimisation is not a key factor - we consider proper accounting for the tax payable on the firm’s profits as one of our key responsibilities.

-- Are aligned with Generation’s Core Values;
+- Are aligned with Generation’s values;

-- Are aligned with the intended policy objectives of the government that introduced the incentives; and
+- Are aligned with the intended policy objectives of the government that introduced the incentives;

 Tax compliance and relationship with HMRC and overseas tax authorities

-We do not tolerate tax evasion, nor do we tolerate the facilitation of tax evasion by any person(s) acting on the Group's behalf.
+We do not tolerate tax evasion, nor do we tolerate the facilitation of tax evasion by any person(s) acting on the firm’s behalf.
 We have appropriate procedures in place to support our policy towards the prevention of the facilitation of tax evasion.

 Generation regards the publication of this Group Tax Strategy as complying with the duty under paragraph 16(2) of Schedule 19 of the Finance Act 2016 to publish the Group Tax Strategy in the current financial year.
 In accordance with these requirements, this Group Tax Strategy has been updated in December 2023.
 The Management Committee has approved this strategy to be a Firm Policy applicable to all Partners.